The 2026 EV Home Charging Handbook: Infrastructure, V2H & The Hardwired Standard

 Beyond the Plug: Home Charging as a Strategic Grid Asset

 In 2026, purchasing an Electric Vehicle (EV) is only half the transition.
-The other half is the installation of a high-performance home charging ecosystem.
+The other half is the installation of a high-performance home charging setup.
 For the first time in history, the average homeowner can own a "fueling station" that is faster, cheaper, and cleaner than any public alternative.

 Part 1: The Core Architecture - Level 1 vs. Level 2